AngelaCox/UX-Portfolio/_projects/myob/documentation-audit.md

 A sample of qualitative audit results:

 * There are hundreds of external links, which were once automatically redirected urls.
 I'm guessing over the years technical writers in a hurry have replaced those with embedded urls and as the external links have been changed, the links are now broken.
 Hundreds and hundreds of broken links.
 * At one point, someone copied a 2014 helpcentre, called it 2015 and has not modified or updated any of the links.
 This is a particular challenge, as the incorrect links are not broken or incorrect, so a link crawler tool cannot be identified.
-They are pointing to legitimate 2013-2014 pages, which is incorrect for the 2015 tax product.
+They are pointing to legitimate 2013-2014 pages, which is incorrect for the 2015 product.

 The content audit is currently taking place, two of the strategies employed for the audit are below.

 ## Minimalism
 The four principles to cut back the content are:

-1 Choose an action-oriented approach for content
+* Choose an action-oriented approach for content
-2 Focus on the users real goals (what does the user want to do?)
+* Focus on the users real goals (what does the user want to do?)
-3 Support error recognition and recovery (troubleshooting) 4 Accessibility: support information access
+* Support error recognition and recovery (troubleshooting)
+* Accessibility: support information access

 ## User survey defining if content is used
 The content that has been identified as "not being used" will be reviewed.
 The internal audience will help define the reason for why it is not being used- out of date, lacks relevance, no longer required etc.

 After this process is complete the content will be more relevant, streamlined and usable.
 Estimates of the post-review content anticipate a content reduction of at least one third.
-Useability will be increased and customer satisfaction should increase.
+Usability will be increased and customer satisfaction should increase.
 The project is currently tracking well with no major issues.